 Governor, State of New Jersey

-Daniel A. Zarrilli, PE Daniel A. Zarrilli, PENew York City Office of the Mayor Senior Director of Climate Policy and Programs and Chief Resilience Officer
+Daniel A. Zarrilli, PE Daniel A. Zarrilli, PESenior Director of Climate Policy and Programs and Chief Resilience Officer New York City Office of the Mayor

 Siemens Corporation is a U.S. subsidiary of Siemens AG, a global powerhouse focusing on the areas of electrification, automation and digitalization.
 One of the world’s largest producers of energy-efficient, resource-saving technologies, Siemens is a leading supplier of systems for power generation and transmission as well as medical diagnosis.